RomaneCAVEY/RomaneCAVEY/README.md

 - 👋 Hi, I’m @RomaneCAVEY
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science, taekwondo, reading, climbing
-- 🌱 I’m currently learning how to become the best computer science engineer!
+- 🌱 I’m currently learning how to become the best computer science engineer!💻
-- 💞️ I’m looking to collaborate on ...
+- 💞️  I'm looking to collaborate on projects that allow me to learn!
-- 📫 How to reach me ...
+- 📫 How to reach me :
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---